-Dynamic Trainings to Foster Inclusive Classrooms
+Dynamic Training to Foster Inclusive Campuses

-Diversity, Equity, Inclusion and Belonging Topics
+Inclusion and Belonging Training

 Working to Make a Difference

-Based on surveys and evaluations by requesters of our programs,
+Based on surveys and evaluations by requesters of our programs,this percentage of them report the following:

 Past Clients